sochni/cheatInternal-TeamFortress2/README.md

 The projects development is off and on.

 ## Overview

-NaCl is a potassium edit with new features such as

-* New FOV Based Aimbot
-* New (More) Accurate Triggerbot
-* Player Chams
-* Server Lagger (does NOT support Team Fortress 2)

 ## Multi-Game Support
 This cheat works on multiple source games, including